Two free online grammar and punctuation checkers stand out from the crowd

 When an automated tool checks your text, it is up to you to make decisions about each corrected word or highlighted sentence structures.

-English grammar is open to interpretation, and its application can vary between different forms of the English language such as US, UK, Australian, Canadian or Indian English.
+English grammar is open to interpretation.
+Its application can vary between different forms of the English language such as US, UK, Australian, Canadian or Indian English.

 As a writer, no tool can replace your judgement and your knowledge.

-However, you can save a lot of time by putting your text through a free spelling and grammar check to quickly find grammar mistakes, spelling errors, misused words and punctuation issues.
+However, you can save a lot of time by putting your text through a free spelling and grammar check to quickly find grammar mistakes, spelling errors and misused words.

 Why do I use two grammar checker tools?